chef/monitoring-integration-automate/prometheus/prometheus_msteams_Integration_and_Notification.md

 1. Get daily reminders as to who is On-call.

-## Configure AlertManager for MS Teams
+## Configure Alertmanager for MS Teams

 Before performing the following steps, please ensure Alertmanager is installed and configured to run as a service.
 Refer to the [Alertmanager installation guide](./Prometheus_Monitor_configuration_and_alerting.md)